More suspenseful than horror and just as nerve-wracking as shooters, here are the 15 best stealth games of all time to test your sneakiness.

 The beauty of Assassin’s Creed is how each game blends history and fiction, boasting deep story-telling in addition to its action/stealth gameplay.
 Spawning countless spin-offs and adaptations, Assassin’s Creed has become one of Ubisoft’s flagship titles, with each new game building upon the established genre.

-For instance, the upcoming Assassin’s Creed Valhalla makes full use of next-gen systems, adding even more action-adventure elements.
+For instance, the latest game to join the franchise, Assassin’s Creed Valhalla, makes full use of next-gen systems, adding even more action-adventure elements.
 The cinematics give off hints of Dark Souls or The Witcher 3, featuring epic boss battles within a beautiful open world.

 Although the stealth aspect becomes more of a sub-genre, it’s always interesting seeing how flexible this series can be.